StrangeBeeCorp/docs/docs/cortex/operations/upgrade-cortex-4.md

 ## Step 6: Upgrade Cortex to version 4.0.x

-With Elasticsearch 8.x running, we can now upgrade Cortex itself.
+With Elasticsearch 8.x running, you can now upgrade Cortex itself.

 Refer to the [installation guide](../installation-and-configuration/step-by-step-guide.md#cortex-installation-and-configuration) to update Cortex to version 4.0.x.

 ## Step 7: Restart Cortex and verify connectivity

-We're now ready to bring Cortex back online and ensure everything connects properly.
+You're now ready to bring Cortex back online and ensure everything connects properly.

 1. Restart the Cortex service.